avaneeshjoshi/Mello-Student-Guide/README.md

 Instructions:

 1) create a conda environment and run the tensorflow.yml file to get required packages for Mello
+2) open a new terminal in folder and type :- "pip install --upgrade tensorflow" - upgrades Tensorflow to work with other packages like numpy, keras etc.
-2) open a new terminal in folder and type :- "streamlit run app.py" - This is for the Stock Predicition WebApp
+3) open a new terminal in folder and type :- "streamlit run app.py" - This is for the Stock Predicition WebApp
-3) open a new terminal in folder and type :- "streamlit run salary.py" - This is for the Salary&Job Prediction WebApp
+4) open a new terminal in folder and type :- "streamlit run salary.py" - This is for the Salary&Job Prediction WebApp

 Note: 67000/69000 lines of code is just data from survey_results_public.csv